rA9stuff/LeetDown/README.md

 * SSZipArchive

 You can install them automatically with cocoapods.
-Note: SSZipArchive is already placed inside the project, you can skip installing it via pods.
+Note: A modified version of SSZipArchive is already placed inside the project, skip installing it via pods.

 # Having issues?

-Sure, just open an issue ~~using [LeetDown issue template](https://github.com/rA9stuff/LeetDown/issues/new/choose)~~ please copy and paste the log from LeetDown's UI for now.
+* Enable debugging by clicking the box in LeetDown's settings.
+* Open an issue, fill the template and attach the `LDLog.txt` to it from your `~/Documents` folder

 # Contributors
 * Will Kellner